THE REBORN OF THE PHÖNIXE in 432 Hz guitar music Healing music

 © Brighteon.com All Rights Reserved.
 All content posted on this site is commentary or opinion and is protected under Free Speech.
 Brighteon is not responsible for comments and content uploaded by our users.

-Übungsstück 432 Hz classic guitar music Astor Piazolla Melonga and combination with my piece Phönixe Saiten/Strings : Aquila THE REBORN OF THE PHÖNIXE in 432 Hz guitar music Healing music
+HE REBORN OF THE PHÖNIXE in 432 Hz guitar music Healing music+

+Exercise-/ Übungsstück -i get very new carbon strings and it will take a while for feeling it better, its very new material, not nylon .

 pic.: Mermaid with guitar 1.5 m hologram with cotton wood .
 Its the biggest hologram on earth with co tom and it reflects with ultralight leds.
 Inside are different structures with different materials, because I want too make her alive !
 She is now an avatar .

 The Umbrella is our universe in abstract way .
 You see the dragon and the Mermaid, Burkhard Heim with his 6 dimensional world on the top of the Ufo, which is also a big BIG TIT .
 On the other side you cant see the wars and destruction's of the cabal, thats why the people are totally brainwashed by the Mass-murder Media , the chemtrails and other poison cocktails from the Cabal .
 You see the music the sounds which is made from the multiverse and the galaxies.
 The Universe is made out of sound and frequencies.
 Thats why we can hear music in general.
-My piece is made out of 432 Hz on my guitar and strings with new carbon and cuper elements .
-Marka: "Aquilla" .
+My piece is made out of 432 Hz on my guitar and strings.
+And i must say they are not good, they very very old !!

 I dont like the string theorie, its not realistic.
 We are living in a 6 dimensional world and not only with 4 !!!!
 Please learn about Burkhard Heims theorie and Illobarnd von Ludwigers books about the 6 dimensional world we are living in and out.